ensketch/xstd/README.md

 .develop/init.sh
 ```

-2. Initialize the project using `bdep` by creating the initial build configuration.
-By default, this configuration will be automatically placed within the designated development folder, unless you manually specify the configuration directory.
-Below, you'll find an example command to create a build configuration named `gcc-release` with support for installation and distribution.
-Following the configuration creation, the command proceeds to initialize the project.
+2. Use `bdep` to create the initial build configuration.
+If not stated otherwise, it will be placed within the previously created project-specific directory.
+For example, the command below shows how to create and initialize a configuration named `gcc-release` with installation and distribution support.

 ```
 bdep init -C @gcc-release cc \